pulumi/docs/content/docs/intro/concepts/programming-model.md

 ##### Registering Component Outputs

-Components can define their own output properties using [registerOutputs].
+Components can define their own output properties using {{< pulumi-componentresource-registeroutputs >}}.
 The Pulumi engine uses this information to display the logical outputs of the component and any changes will be shown during an update.

 For example, this registers an S3 bucket's computed domain name, which won't be known until the bucket is created: